Osteoporosis medications — the treatment that takes years to evaluate

 The type of bone loss matters.
 Some people have osteoporosis mostly in the hip.
 Some have it mostly in the spine.
 Some have it everywhere.
 Fracture risk is related to bone density but also to bone quality, balance, and fall risk.
 Your parent might have low bone density but also excellent balance and low fall risk, in which case treatment might not be urgent.
 Your parent might have less severe bone loss but also poor balance and high fall risk, in which case treatment matters more because a fall is more likely.

 Your parent's medical stability is important.
-If they've recently had a heart attack or stroke, or they have advanced cancer or another serious illness, starting long-term osteoporosis treatment might not make sense.
+If they've recently had a heart attack or stroke, or they have advanced cancer or another serious illness, starting long-term osteoporosis treatment may not make sense.
 Treatment is for people with enough health and life expectancy to benefit from fracture prevention.

 The psychological aspect matters too.
 If treating osteoporosis will reduce your parent's anxiety about breaking bones, allowing them to move more freely and live more actively, that's valuable.
 If treatment causes such severe side effects that your parent becomes depressed or anxious, that's harmful.
 The goal is your parent's quality of life, not a DEXA score.